GuyBaele/SpreadGL/README.md

 spread --tree RABV_US1_gamma_MCC.tree --time 2004-7 --location location1,location2
 ```

-2. Follow the previous steps to reach different visuals of the spatial layers.
+2. Follow the previous steps to try different visuals of the spread layer.
 Please pay attention to the "continuous phylogeography without HPD" part of Section 'Visualising a (phylo)geographical spread layer in spread.gl'.
 You can set the time window of animation as incremental for better observation of dispersal in continuous space.

 https://github.com/GuyBaele/SpreadGL/assets/1092968/e19685f5-1107-4a66-8165-78443b8a745d